 - Religion: The religion you practice or do not practice, cannot give you preferential treatment or cause you to not be considered for a property.

 - National origin: Where your family is from should not play into a landlord or sellers decision to rent or sell their property to you.

 - Sex: Landlords cannot consider the sex of a tenant or prospective tenant when making decisions about their housing.

 - Disability: Under the law, a disability is a physical or mental impairment that can substantially limit one or more major life activities.
 This can include things such as chronic illness, mental illness, HIV or AIDS, alcoholism or a physical handicap, among others.

-- Familial Status: This class covers children under 18 living with parents or others with legal custody, or with a designee of the parent with written permission, a person who is pregnant or a person who is seeking custody of a person under 18.
+- Familial status: This class covers children under 18 living with parents or others with legal custody, or with a designee of the parent with written permission, a person who is pregnant or a person who is seeking custody of a person under 18.
 Not only can landlords not refuse to sell or rent to families with children, but they may not deem a property "adults only."
-In addition, if you are charged a per person rental fee, this may be considered discrimination on the basis of familial status.
+Also, if you are charged a per person rental fee, this may be considered discrimination based on familial status.